 Carleton offers generous funding packages to its graduate students.
 When you submit your application for admission to Carleton, you are automatically considered for funding and if you are eligible, you will be notified in your Offer of Admission and Funding.
-Admission funding may take the form of the following:
+Admission funding may take the form of one or more of the following:

 Teaching Assistantships (TA)